libjpmul/libjpmul-configurator/README.md

 ```

 # Licence
 libjpmul-Configurator is available under the modified 3-clause BSD license.
-See the LICENSE file for more info.
+See the LICENSE file for more information.